Stolen Yogi Bear statue found in Mississippi - NewsBreak

 Stolen Yogi Bear statue found in Mississippi

-PELAHATCHIE, Miss.
-(WJTV) – The stolen Yogi Bear statue from the Jellystone Park Camp-Resort in Pelahatchie has been found.
+PELAHATCHIE, Miss. ( WJTV ) — The stolen Yogi Bear statue from the Jellystone Park Camp-Resort in Pelahatchie was found last week.

 The suspect was able to detach the statue from its base and remove it from the property.